 Having small children can sometimes make pumpkin carving a bit difficult.
 So this year we went with something a little different and let the kids make a few varieties of pumpkins.
 Grab some glue, your potato head pieces, and even the paint and see what your kids do to create their Fall masterpieces!

-If you’re in the same boat and are looking for great alternatives to carving your pumpkins this year, here are a few ideas:
+If you’re in the same boat and are looking for great alternatives to carving pumpkins this year, here are our suggestions.

 1. Painting your Pumpkins

 Instead of carving out a design, simply use a paper cut out to block out a design on your pumpkin and paint around it!
 Head on over to FormulaMom.com to see how we painted the castle pumpkin above.

 Add Cinderella’s carriage by simply cutting out a few felt pieces and gluing them onto a fairytale pumpkin to complete the storybook tale.